-- ✓ Big trucks have the right of way. - ✓ Slow down when passing other vehicles to avoid damaging them with flying rocks. - Always drive with your lights on so others can see you. - ✓ Keep your headlights and taillights clean so they are visible. - ✓ Stay on the right side of the road. - ✓ Don't stop on bridges, hills, or curves. - ✓ Check your rear-view mirror regularly. - ✓ If you spot wildlife, pull over to a safe location before stopping. - ✓ Slower traffic should pull over at a safe location and allow other vehicles to pass.
+- ✓ Big trucks and road maintenance equipment have the right of way. - ✓ Slow down to 25-30 mph when passing other vehicles to avoid damaging them with flying rocks. - ✓ Always drive with your lights on so others can see you. - ✓ Keep your headlights and taillights clean so they are visible. - ✓ Stay on the right side of the road. - ✓ Don't stop on bridges, hills, or curves. - ✓ Check your rear-view mirror regularly. - ✓ If you spot wildlife, pull over to a safe location before stopping. - ✓ Slower traffic should pull over at a safe location and allow other vehicles to pass.